Planning for Social Sustainability Master Class

 Planning for social sustainability

-Steve Rossiter, Associate Director, presented ‘Planning for Social Sustainability’ on the academic debate around planning for social sustainability at the Planning Institute of Australia’s 2013 National Conference on Monday 25 March 2013.
+Steve Rossiter presented ‘Planning for Social Sustainability’ on the academic debate around planning for social sustainability at the Planning Institute of Australia’s National Conference.

-It was also presented at The Making International Cities Liveable Conference in June 2013.
+It was also presented at The Making International Cities Liveable Conference as well.

 Increasing housing affordability in NSW